 No one wants to think about something going wrong.
 But if it does, it’s better to have thought about your options in advance.
 Since some women need cesarean sections (C-sections), your birth plan should probably cover your wishes in the event that your labor takes an unexpected turn.
 You might also want to think about other possible complications, such as premature birth.

 Things to Consider

 Before you make decisions about each of your birthing options, you’ll want to talk with your health care provider and tour the hospital or birthing center where you plan to have your baby.

 You may find that your obstetrician, nurse-midwife, or the facility where they admit patients already has birth-plan forms that you can fill out.
-If this is the case, you can use the form as a guideline for asking questions about how women in their care are routinely treated.
+If so, use the form as a guideline for asking questions about how women in their care are routinely treated.
 If their responses are not what you’re hoping for, you might want to look for a health provider or facility that better matches your goals.

-Finally, you should find out if there are things about your pregnancy that might prevent certain choices.
-For example, if your pregnancy is considered high risk because of your age, health, or problems during pregnancy (current or previous), your health care provider may advise against some of your birthing wishes.
+Finally, find out if there are things about your pregnancy that might prevent certain choices.
+For example, if your pregnancy is considered high-risk because of your age, health, or problems during pregnancy (current or previous), your health care provider may advise against some of your birthing wishes.
 You’ll want to discuss, and consider, this information when thinking about your options.